ptomulik/testmd/README.md

 leads to the idea of data provider object responsible for data acquisition and unification.

+There are two top-level aspects of data retrieval:

+- retrieving/prefetching  data from a backend command,
+- extracting particular information from prefetched data.

-Facter types and providers are quite similar to puppet resource types and providers.
-We have a specific DSL to implement new types and providers and a recipe to use them.
-The sole difference, however, is that whereas the puppet types manage particular resources, the facter types just retrieve data.
+This module defines a DSL to implement new types and providers and a recipe to use them.
+The DSL allows one to define/customize the following aspects of data
+retrieval:

+- defining queries,
+- validating queries,
+- munging queries,
+  - provider specific munging of the query,
+  - fact-specific munging of the query,
+- merging queries into one collective query,
+- preparing command used to perform the merged query,
+- invoking command to prefetch information requested in queries,
+- parsing command output,
+- caching the parsed result,
+- retrieving the cached result (filtering),
+-

 [[Table of Contents](#table-of-contents)]

+###<a id="validating-query">

 ##<a id="usage"></a>Usage